There are two portions to your ACR Nuclear Medicine or PET Accreditation Program submission:

 Complete the Clinical Test Image Data forms (available as attachments within the examination-specific knowledge base articles) for each required examination you submit by logging into your online account and completing your testing package.
 The forms summarize specific techniques including radiopharmaceutical/dose injected, scan time, acquisition parameters, etc. and must be completed for each exam.

 A copy of the written procedure for each exam type must be submitted.
 The images should reflect use of these protocols.
+For a list of items that should be included in the written procedure, refer to the Guidelines for Written Procedures document attached at the bottom of this article.

 All images are an important part of the medical record.
 Routine information, including patient name, ID#, etc., should NOT be deleted from the images and the images should NOT be anonymized.
 Patient confidentiality is maintained by the ACR.
 The following image identification must be displayed on each image or available in the DICOM header: